 It’s a scam.
-If you call that number, you’ll get a very professional sounding tech scammer who will try to convince you that your computer is now infected and if they don’t hurry up and install a program, you’re valuable personal information (including bank account information) will be stolen by hackers.
+If you call that number, you’ll get a professional-sounding tech scammer who will try to convince you that your computer is now infected and if they don’t hurry up and install a program, you’re valuable personal information (including bank account information) will be stolen by hackers.

 And, they’ll ask for money to do it – usually hundreds of dollars.
-They won’t want your debit or credit card information though.
-They’ll usually want a direct money transfer, prepaid card, or gift cards.
+They won’t want your debit or credit card information, though.
+They’ll usually want a direct money transfer, prepaid card, or gift card.

 What should you do?

-Shut down your computer and don’t go back to that particular site.
+Shut down your computer, and don’t return to that site.
 You’ll want to get ahold of a trusted computer repair technician so they can check your computer and antivirus program.

 What If I Need Tech Support?